TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 .. hint::
-   If you dont run "ddev stop" or "ddev remove" before shutting down or restarting docker the database might get corrupt and "ddev start" won't work anymore with the error::
+   If you don't run "ddev stop" or "ddev remove" before shutting down or restarting docker the database might get corrupt and "ddev start" won't work anymore with the error::
       Failed to start <projectname>: db service health check timed out **keep in mind, this will remove your data entirely**